 Edward Seckerson, The Independent

-Echalaz came to worldwide prominence when she represented South Africa in the Cardiff Singer of the World.
-She made her debut at the Royal Opera House in the 2008 season when she was invited to create the role of Kir in the world premiere of Harrison Birtwistle's opera The Minotaur under the baton of Sir Antonio Pappano.
-This was the season Echalaz announced herself as a major emerging talent when she garnered unanimous critical acclaim for her portrayal of Pucinni's heroine Tosca at Opera Holland Park.
+Amanda Echalaz came to worldwide prominence when she represented South Africa in the Cardiff Singer of the World competition.
+She made her debut at the Royal Opera House in the 2008 season when she was invited to create the role of Ker in the world premiere of Harrison Birtwistle's opera The Minotaur under the baton of Sir Antonio Pappano.

-Other career highlights include a critically acclaimed debut in the role of Salome at La Monnaie, Elisabetta Don Carlo at Berlin Staatsoper, Maddalena Andrea Chenier at the Bregenz Festival, Manon Lescaut at both Polish National Opera and La Monnaie, Tatiana in Eugene Onegin at Bologna and Tosca at the Sydney Opera House.
+Other career highlights include a critically acclaimed debut in the role of Salome at La Monnaie, Elisabetta in Don Carlo at the Berliner Staatsoper, Maddalena in Andrea Chénier at the Bregenz Festival, Manon Lescaut at both Polish National Opera and La Monnaie, Tatiana in Eugene Onegin at Bologna, and Tosca at the Sydney Opera House and Semperoper Dresden.